shafiqulislam561/coding-assignment/README.md

         "zip": "Updated 1"
      }
     If the above Parent User is updated the server will response with HTTP 200 OK
-17. The above Parent User can be deleted by using the following rest api http://127.0.0.1:8000/app/parent/update/5 and when the Parent User data will be deleted the server will response with HTTP 200 OK
+17. The above Parent User of the app can be deleted by using the following rest api http://127.0.0.1:8000/app/parent/update/5 and when the Parent User data of the app will be deleted the server will response with HTTP 200 OK
-18. Alternatively Child User can be created by using the following rest api http://127.0.0.1:8000/app/child/create and providing json data as:
+18. Alternatively Child User for the app can be created by using the following rest api http://127.0.0.1:8000/app/child/create and providing json data as:
     {
         "first_name": "Little Robert",
         "last_name": "Jack",
         "parent": 5
     }
     If the Child User is created the server will response with HTTP 200 OK
-19. Using the following rest api http://127.0.0.1:8000/app/child/list created Child Users data can be retrieved from the server
+19. Using the following rest api http://127.0.0.1:8000/app/child/list created Child Users data of the app can be retrieved from the server
-20. The above Child User can be updated by using the following rest api http://127.0.0.1:8000/app/child/update/5 and providing json data as:
+20. The above Child User of the app can be updated by using the following rest api http://127.0.0.1:8000/app/child/update/5 and providing json data as:
     {
         "first_name": "Updated Little Robert",
         "last_name": "Updated Jack",
         "parent": 5
     }
     If the above Child User data is updated the server will response with HTTP 200 OK
-21. The above Child User can be deleted by using the following rest api http://127.0.0.1:8000/app/child/update/5 and when the Child User data will be deleted the server will response with HTTP 200 OK
+21. The above Child User of the app can be deleted by using the following rest api http://127.0.0.1:8000/app/child/update/5 and when the Child User data of the app will be deleted the server will response with HTTP 200 OK

+(Note that from steps 11 to 21 all are just examples of Create, Read, Update and Delete operations for the app Parent and Child data)